 The Citizens Advisory Committee (CAC) provides citizen input to the transportation planning process.
 CAC members are appointed by each board member and "serve at the pleasure" of the TPO Board.
 The CAC is charged with the responsibility of providing citizen input and recommendations to the TPO concerning transportation planning and programming; for reviewing transportation studies, reports, and plans and/or programs; and for making recommendations to the River to Sea TPO Board that are pertinent to the subject document.

 CITIZENS ADVISORY

 COMMITTEE (CAC)

 meetings are held the

 3RD TUESDAY

 of the month at

-1:3015 p.m.
+1:15 p.m.

-at the TPO offices.
+at the TPO office and via

+Microsoft Teams.